Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 An enquiry into personal and psychological factors that influence outcomes in rehabilitation and long-term conditions.
 Identification of risk and protective factors in rehabilitation.

-In this paper students will examine psychological factors influencing rehabilitation by considering the "Personal Factors" component of the World Health Organization's International Classification of Functioning Scheme.
-The paper aims to enhance students' understanding of the broader contextual aspects of rehabilitation.
+In this paper students will examine psychological factors influencing rehabilitation by considering the "Personal Factors" component of the World Health Organization's International Classification of Functioning Scheme; along with research on personality, mental health conditions, and coping styles.
+The paper aims to enhance students' understanding of ICf's broader contextual aspects of rehabilitation.

 |Paper title||Personal and Psychological Factors in Rehabilitation|